voltpop/vp-ansible/roles/README.md

 DF - I test this locally and it works at localhost
 ---

-### ofbiz
+### OFBiz?
 NO PROGRESS
 ---

-### postfix
+### Jekyll Websites
 #### About
-The PostFix role deploys a docker-composed instance of the PostFix Mail server
+Jekyll is a ruby based markdown converter for static webpage generation.
+Leveraging its robust plugin ecosystem we can make a wide variety of websites quickly.

 #### Testing
-DF - I need to keep testing the deployment here, I can get postfix to docker-compose up, but I need to test functionality and configuration as well.
----
+DF - See netlify + voltpop.com assets for jekyll example.

+### Webhook target
+#### About

+Voltpop intends to have a webhook target service available for companies to use.

 ## VoltPop Consumed Services
 ### vp_docker